Zia Mohyeddin

+Born in Lyallpur, Punjab, he was trained at Royal Academy of Dramatic Art in London.
+He made his West End debut as Dr. Aziz in A Passage to India (1960) play.
+Mohyeddin made his film debut in Rahguzar (1960) and gained attention for his role as Tafas in Lawrence of Arabia (1962).
+He later appeared in Sammy Going South (1963), Behold a Pale Horse (1964) and Khartoum (1966).
+Mohyeddin became renowned for hosting his Pakistan Television talk show The Zia Mohyeddin Show (1969–1973).

+Mohyeddin was also the author of three books; A Carrot is a Carrot (2008), Theatrics (2012) and The God of My Idolatry (2016).
+He was also known as one of the greatest prose recitors of the Urdu language.
+He died due to natural causes in Karachi in 2023.

 Early life and career

 Mohyeddin at the age of 7 (on the floor, left) with the Central Training College Dramatic Club, Lahore, circa 1939.
 His father, Khadim Mohyeddin, is seated second from right.

-Zia Mohyeddin was born in Lyallpur, Punjab, British India (now Faisalabad, Pakistan) to a Punjabi family originally from Rohtak, Punjab, British India (now in Haryana, India).
+Zia Mohyeddin was born in Lyallpur, Punjab, British India (now Faisalabad, Pakistan) to a Punjabi family belonging to the Chawla clan.
+His family had origins in Rohtak, Punjab, British India (now in Haryana, India).
+Zia Mohyeddin was fluent in four languages, Punjabi, Urdu, English and Persian.

 His father, Khadim Mohyeddin, was a mathematician, musicologist, playwright, and lyricist associated with various theatre groups.

-Zia spent his early life in Lahore.
-He was trained at the Royal Academy of Dramatic Art in London from 1953 to 1955.
+Zia spent his early life in Lahore, studying at the Government College, where he was a prize-winning Urdu debater for the college team.
+He later trained at the Royal Academy of Dramatic Art in London from 1953 to 1955.
+On his return to Pakistan, he produced, directed, and acted in numerous plays.
 After stage roles in Long Day's Journey into Night and Julius Caesar, he made his West End debut as Dr. Aziz in A Passage to India on 20 April 1960 at the Comedy Theatre.
 The production continued for 302 performances.
 He reprised this role in the 1965 BBC television adaptation as well.
 He made his film debut in Lawrence of Arabia (1962), playing the role of Tafas (the Arab guide who is shot by Omar Sharif for drinking water from the wrong well).
 He then made numerous TV and film appearances.
 As an actor, he worked for nearly 47 years in the United Kingdom.

 His first wife was Sarwar Zemani with whom he had two sons, Minos Ameer and Risha Ameen.